microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

-# Delight users with cross-device apps, powered by Project Rome
+# Build cross-device apps, powered by Project Rome
 Project Rome aims to help developers build experiences that cross devices and platforms seamlessly, reducing friction for users and helping to drive app engagement.
 In order for applications to share data across devices & platforms using Project Rome APIs an app developer can configure a cross-device app which includes information about your platform-specific apps. **Let's learn why and how you should configure a cross-device app.**

 A cross-device app is required to take advantage of the following capabilities powered by Project Rome: